GruPa180276/cardstorage-software/sandbox/readme.md

-# Sandbox Folder
+# Sandbox

-This folder should contain subfolder where tryout-code is to be stored (from tutorials, code-experiments, ...).
+This folder is used for testing the app.
+Currently not in use.